Thursday, May 24, 2018

 I’m Back...
 With A New Elementary Social Studies Curriculum

-UPDATE: The curriculum was been updated in 2020 (now on version 4.0) and renamed Open Social Studies.
+UPDATE: The curriculum was updated in 2020 (now on version 4.0) and renamed Open Social Studies.
 It can be found here: www.opensocialstudies.org

 Over a year ago, I started building an inquiry-based elementary social studies curriculum for the Kenny Elementary School in the Boston Public Schools (with the help of my fantastic BU colleague Jenn Bryson).
 Since then, I have not had the time to regularly update my blog with my usual posts about social studies and education more broadly.
 I am excited to announce the first version of the curriculum is finally fully developed and we are ready to share it with the world.
 I am also happy to announce that I should be able to return to occasionally sharing my thoughts on this blog.